 In 1947 the United Nations suggested partitioning the country, but this was not recognized by the Arab countries.
 During the subsequent war roughly half of the Palestinian population either fled or was driven out of the country.
 On May 14, 1948, Israel declared its independence and Jerusalem was divided up between Israel and Jordan.

 In 1967, Israel took over also the eastern part of the city.
 Jerusalem then had a unified administration, but the Palestinian residents were not recognized as Israeli citizens, receiving only a residence permit for the city.
 Hopes for an end to the conflict have thus far been unsuccessful.
-The Peace Process in the 1990s failed primarily due to the issue of Jerusalem's political future.
+The issue of Jerusalem's political future was one of the main issues involved in the failure of the peace process of the 1990s.

-The exhibition expands its view of Jerusalem with works of contemporary artists.
+The exhibition expanded its view of Jerusalem with works of contemporary artists.

 This theme has been dealt with by artists of various backgrounds and spanning several generations.
 The earliest works date from the late 1990s, a time influenced by the Oslo Accords.